mr3m/kanedama/frontend/README.md

 ## Delivery

-Minimum requirement:

-- A clone or fork of this repositery [`/frontend`](https://github.com/MansaGroup/kanedama/tree/main/frontend)
+A clone or fork of this repositery containing:

+- An integration of the wireframe above, with the data flow described in this brief
 - A README file at the root of your repo explaining your approach, design choices, improvements and next steps
-- An integration of the wireframe above, with the data flow described in this brief

 Bonus: